Contact Us

 How to Handle Ceiling Water Damage

-How often have you looked up to notice a ceiling with bulges, peeling paint or discoloration?
-In older homes and businesses, these little imperfections may seem common.
-However, these issues are more than unsightly and point to a potentially serious issue.
+How often have you looked up to notice a ceiling with bulges, peeling paint, or discoloration?
+In older homes and businesses, these imperfections may seem common.
+However, these issues are more than unsightly—they point to a potentially serious issue of ceiling water damage.

-If you fear that a pipe has burst or that a recent storm has caused water to leak through your roof, it’s advisable to repair the problem as soon as possible, as water damage to ceiling materials has the potential to spread and cause microbiological growth or structural damage.
-Early signs of water damage include a soft protrusion, a stain, or flaking paint on your ceiling.
-Read on for your next steps….
+If you suspect a pipe has burst or a recent storm has caused water to leak through your roof, it’s crucial to address the problem promptly.
+Ceiling water damage can spread and lead to microbiological growth or structural issues.
+Early signs include a soft protrusion, stains, or flaking paint on your ceiling.
+Read on for your next steps…

-water damage repairThe more water is absorbed by your ceiling, the greater the damage is likely to be.
-Water damage left unattended may cause ceiling materials to deteriorate, jeopardizing the structural integrity of your ceiling, endangering your safety, or fostering the growth of microorganisms.
+Ceiling water damage left unattended may cause ceiling materials to deteriorate, jeopardizing the structural integrity of your ceiling, endangering your safety, or fostering the growth of microorganisms.
 But by taking prompt action, the worst-case scenario can be avoided.

 Roof leaks resulting from severe weather, clogged gutters or soffits, dryer vent condensation, and leaky pipes are all possible sources of water damage on ceilings.